 Hiring security guards is more expensive than turning passive camera surveillance into a live remote video monitoring solution.
 For some locations, this higher price is necessary and may even be mandated by regulations.

-However, if you are looking for a high level of security without large upfront and ongoing costs, remote video monitoring is a great option.
+However, if you are looking for a high level of security without large upfront and ongoing costs, remote video monitoring based on cloud video security technology is a great option.

 Active video analytics vs. passive surveillance